-The SENCo and class teacher, together with curriculum, literacy and numeracy co-ordinators and external specialists, will consider a range of different teaching approaches and appropriate equipment and teaching materials, including the use of information technology.
+The SENDCo and class teacher, together with curriculum, English and Maths co-ordinators and external specialists, will consider a range of different teaching approaches and appropriate equipment and teaching materials, including the use of information technology.
 The external specialist may act in an advisory capacity, or provide additional specialist assessment or be involved in teaching the child directly.
-In some instances improved management or alternative arrangements based on advice from health professionals may considerably reduce the child's special educational needs.
+In some instances, improved management or alternative arrangements based on advice from health professionals may considerably reduce the child's special educational needs.
+These processes will be coordinated through a Team Around Me (TAM).